VankatPetr/vankatpetr.github.io/_posts/2019-08-10-SWATIntro.md

     NOTE: The table HMEQ has been created in caslib CASUSER(vankat.petr@outlook.com) from binary data uploaded to Cloud Analytic Services.

 + It is possible to move data between libraries.
-For example, once you are done with data analysis/manipulation etc., you can promote the final set to to the public library (target = the name of the new CAS table within the target library).
+For example, once you are done with data analysis/manipulation etc., you can promote the final set to the public library (target = the name of the new CAS table within the target library).

 ```python